ClusterHQ/fli-docker/README.md

 ## How it works

-`fli-docker` relies on `fli` and FlockerHub to push and pull snapshots of data around and itself is only an integration point with `docker-compose` so that managing volumes and snapshots with `docker-compose` and `fli` is even easier.
+`fli-docker` relies on `fli` and FlockerHub to push and pull snapshots of data around and itself is only an integration point with Docker Compose so that managing volumes and snapshots with Docker Compose and `fli` is even easier.

 Like `docker-compose`, `fli-docker` relies on a YAML file, called the SAM (Stateful Application Manifest.)